-Social Equity

-Objective 1.1Convenient and accessible services, information and facilities.1.1.1 Establish community hubs that integrate social support, health, recreational and commercial services, in multi-purpose spaces.1.1.2 Ensure Council places, services, facilities, information and facilities.1.1.2 Ensure Council places, services, facilities, information and activities are inclusive and accessible to people of all abilities.1.1.3 Design and provide safe, high-quality facilities and spaces for all people.1.1.4 Expand the availability of free Wi-Fi in Council facilities and public places.1.1.5 Ensure Council facilities, services, programs and events are well promoted.Objective 1.2A people- friendly, integrated and sustainable transport1.2.2 Provide pleasant, safe, accessible, green and well signed walking and cycling routes.1.2.3 Work with other agencies to influence or provide improved and Objective 1.2A people- friendly, integrated and sustainable transport1.2.1 Provide pleasant, safe, accessible, green and well signed walking and cycling routes.1.2.2 Provide community transport to support people to participate in community life.1.2.2 Workwith ather preprint to support people to participate in community life.
-Objective 1.2A people- friendly, integrated and sustainable transport1.2.1 Provide pleasant, safe, accessible, green and well signed walking and cycling routes.1.2.2 Provide community transport to support people to participate in community life.1.2.2 Provide community transport to support people to participate in community life.
-Objective 1.2friendly, integrated and sustainable transportwalking and cycling routes.1.2.2 Provide community transport to support people to participate in community life.1.2.2 Work with other provide influence on provide improved and network.
-1.2.3 Work with other agencies to initiance or provide improved and integrated sustainable and active transport networks.
-1.2.4 Provide appropriate traffic and parking management to enhance residential amenity and support business.
-Objective 1.3An engaged and participating community.1.3.1 Promote and facilitate volunteering opportunities in the community and within the Council.1.3.2 Provide opportunities for community input in decision-making and program development.1.3.3 Recognise and use the skills, knowledge and resources of the community.1.3.4 Facilitate community support networks and partnerships for the sharing of resources and skills in order to build community capacity.1.3.5 Inform and connect new residents to the community and its resources.
+Convenient and accessible services, information and facilities.

+- 1.1.1 Establish community hubs that integrate social support, health, recreational and commercial services, in multi-purpose spaces. - 1.1.2 Ensure Council places, services, facilities, information and activities are inclusive and accessible to people of all abilities. - 1.1.3 Design and provide safe, high-quality facilities and spaces for all people. - 1.1.4 Expand the availability of free Wi-Fi in Council facilities and public places. - 1.1.5 Ensure Council facilities, services, programs and events are well promoted.

+A people-friendly, integrated and sustainable transport network.

+- 1.2.1 Provide pleasant, safe, accessible, green and well signed walking and cycling routes. - 1.2.2 Provide community transport to support people to participate in community life.

+1.2.3 Work with other agencies to influence or provide improved and integrated sustainable and active transport networks.

+- 1.2.4 Provide appropriate traffic and parking management to enhance residential amenity and support business. - 1.2.5 Enable installation of electric vehicle charging infrastructure.

+An engaged and participating community.

+- 1.3.1 Promote and facilitate volunteering opportunities in the community and within the Council. - 1.3.2 Provide opportunities for community input in decision-making and program development. - 1.3.3 Recognise and use the skills, knowledge and resources of the community and promote community-based initiatives where possible. - 1.3.4 Facilitate community support networks and partnerships for the sharing of resources and skills in order to build community capacity. - 1.3.5 Inform and connect new residents to the community and its resources.

-Objective 1.4A strong, healthy, resilient and inclusive community.1.4.1 Encourage physical activity and support mental health to achieve healthier lifestyles and well-being.1.4.2 Encourage and provide opportunities for lifelong learning.1.4.3 Provide spaces and programs for people to meet, share knowledge and connect with each other.1.4.4 Facilitate a range of housing options to assist in maintainin social and cultural diversity and affordability. -- --
+A strong, healthy, resilient and inclusive community.

+- 1.4.1 Provide all ages and abilities programs and spaces for sport, recreation and play to support physical and mental wellbeing. - 1.4.2 Encourage and provide opportunities for lifelong learning. - 1.4.3 Provide spaces and programs for people to meet, share knowledge and connect with each other. - 1.4.4 Facilitate a range of housing options to assist in maintaining social and cultural diversity and affordability.

-- Access & Inclusion Strategy (2018-2022)
+Access & Inclusion Strategy

-- Better Living Better Health, EHA (2020-2025)
+Better Living Better Health, EHA

-- Dog & Cat Management Plan (2019-2024)
+Dog & Cat Management Plan

-- Youth Development Strategy (2019-2021)
+Youth Development Strategy

-- Smart City Plan (2020)
+Smart City Plan

-- Age-friendly Wayfinding Strategy (2019)
+Age-friendly Wayfinding Strategy